 You can ask the same question of your friends and family.
 Even though these are people you know on a personal basis, they can help you identify your primary character qualities.

 For example, if people know you as an exceptional communicator, give recent examples of that strength.
 Then explain how you’ll use that skill in a teaching context.
-That could look like being a good public speaker, setting clear expectations for your class, or contacting parents in a timely manner.
-Whatever you mention, you want to give specific examples from the past and apply them to the teaching position you’re seeking.
+That skill could be public speaking, setting clear expectations for your class, or contacting parents in a timely manner.
+Whatever you mention, make sure you give specific examples from the past and apply them to the teaching position you’re seeking.

 6. Why Do You Want to Work in This Job/School/District?